FanDuel Soccer Strategy: Does Stacking Work in EPL DFS?

 Of the 40 big favorites in this sample, it's either Liverpool or Manchester City as the favored side in 20 of the matches.
 Those two teams combined to have at least two players score 20-plus FanDuel points 12 times when in this situation, so they had better hit odds than the rest of the teams, who combined to have at least two players score 20-plus FanDuel points only eight times in 20 instances.

-Overall, of the 10 times in this sample in which a team had three or more players account for 25-plus FD points, Liverpool or City were said team on eight occasions, so if you want to stack three attackers from the same team over the rest of this season, you're probably pressing your luck in general, but you're getting reckless if you do it with anyone other than the Reds or Man City.
+And as we touched on earlier, of the 10 times in this sample in which a team had three or more players account for 25-plus FD points, Liverpool or City were said team on eight occasions, so if you want to stack three attackers from the same team over the rest of this season, you're probably pressing your luck in general, but you're getting reckless if you do it with anyone other than the Reds or Man City.

 Stacks Involving a Goalie

 A popular stack is to pair a defender -- or two defenders, which we'll get to in a minute -- and a goalie together in hopes of racking up multiple clean-sheet bonuses.
-Keepers get seven points for a clean sheet, while defenders who play the entirety of the match are awarded a five-point bonus for a clean sheet.
+Keepers get 10 points for a clean sheet, while defenders who play the entirety of the match are awarded a five-point bonus for a clean sheet.
 Depending on how many defenders you use in a defender-goalie stack, you can get up to 15 (one defender) or 20 (two) points in clean-sheet bonuses.

 But how easy is it to predict clean sheets?